aihanb/cam_laser_calib/README.md

 ```
 In Panda40 User's Manual, it says "If the user wants to get absolute time, GPS module is required".

-2)Different coordinate.
+2) Different coordinate.
 Pay more attention on cv::solvePnPRansac.

 I use the QR code board as the marker, detect the center point pair of the QR code as 2D point in image and 3D points in laser coordinates.
 Then use the PnP method to get the relation between the two coordinates.
 Actualy you can use any other marker.
 It will also give you good result.